 13. Earl’s Juke Joint

 Having been around for so long, the staff at Earl’s Juke Joint clearly know what they’re up to behind the bar.
 Look forward to a tasty cocktail, mixed to perfection every time.
-With a mix of blues, rock and 90’s hip hop, Earl’s Juke Joint is a consistently popular spot in Sydney.
+With a mix of blues, rock and 90’s hip hop, Earl’s Juke Joint is a popular spot because its one of the best bars in Sydney.
 There are no bookings here, so it’s first in best dressed.

 Address: 407 King Street, Newtown NSW 2042